MEDLINE®/PubMed® Data Maintenance Overview

-- In-Data-Review and In-process status records are not in a completed status, thus do not contain the <DateCompleted> elements.
+- In-Data-Review, In-process, and Publisher Supplied status records are not in a completed status, thus do not contain the <DateCompleted> elements.

-- Replace records with <DateRevised> only if that date is later than that on your existing record; this will be a concern only if files are processed out of ascending numeric order. <DateRevised> element is not used to indicate a change in <MedlineCitation> Status.
-It is possible for large numbers of records to be maintained and not have an initial or updated <DateRevised> element.
-Do not depend on initial presence of <DateRevised> or change to an existing <DateRevised> value to indicate that a record has been maintained.
+- Replace records with <DateRevised> only if that date is later than that on your existing record; this will be a concern only if files are processed out of ascending numeric order.
+It is possible for large numbers of records to be maintained

 - A record may contain more than one <PMID>.
 The highest level PMID immediately following <MedlineCitation> is the unique number identifying the record.
 Do not confuse it with the <PMID> element that resides in the <CommentsCorrections> group of elements which reference, for example, a citation that is associated with (e.g., corrects or retracts) the record in hand.